 Panasonic sold its entire stake in Tesla last fiscal year - Nikkei

-TOKYO, June 25 (Reuters) - Japan's Panasonic Corp (6752.T) sold all of its stake in Tesla Inc (TSLA.O) last fiscal year which helped it earn billions of dollars in proceeds to fund new investments, the Nikkei business daily reported on Friday.
+TOKYO (Reuters) -Japan’s Panasonic Corp sold all of its stake in Tesla Inc last fiscal year which helped it earn billions of dollars in proceeds to fund new investments, the Nikkei business daily reported on Friday.

 Panasonic bought 1.4 million Tesla shares at $21.15 each in 2010, for about 2.4 billion yen ($21.65 million).
 The stock is now worth $679.82 apiece.